 The difference between Bladder Infection and Kidney Infection is that Bladder infections are a type of infection that occurs when bacteria from the environment enter the bladder.
 These bacteria can cause inflammation and pain in the bladder.
 Kidney infections, on the other hand, are a type of infection that occurs when a problem with the kidneys is caused.
 This problem can be caused by something as simple as a virus or an injury.

-Bladder infections are more common in women than men, but they can happen to anyone.
-A bladder infection is caused by the bacteria candida, which is usually found in your bladder.
-It’s typically caused by too much salt, alcohol, or a urinary tract infection.
+Bladder infections are more common in women than men but can happen to anyone.
+A bladder infection is caused by the bacteria candida, found in your bladder.
+It’s caused by too much salt, alcohol, or a urinary tract infection.

 Symptoms can include burning with urination and pain when going to the bathroom.

-Kidney infection is an inflammation of the kidney resulting from bacteria that have passed through urine and entered the body.
+Kidney infection is an kidney inflammation resulting from bacteria that have passed through urine and entered the body.

-The most common cause of kidney infections is a bacterium called Escherichia coli, which is commonly found in fecal material but can also come from other sources like soil or water.
+The most common cause of kidney infections is Escherichia coli, commonly found in faecal material but can also come from other sources like soil or water.

 Comparison Table